ShriyaSanjanaSunkara/Super_SSS_App/README.md

 | 2          | 2           |
 | 3          | 1           |

-## Inner Join: Customers and Orders
+# a)Inner Join: Customers and Orders

 | customer_name | product_name |
 |---------------|--------------|